nak/pytest_mproc/docsrc/index.rst

 As is the case with *pytest_xdist* plugin, *pytest_mproc* uses multiprocessing module to achieve parallel concurrency.
 This raises interesting behaviors about 'session' scoped fixtures.
 Each subprocess that is launched will create its own session-level fixture;  in other words, you can think of a session as a per-process concept, with one session-level fixture per process.
 This is often not obvious to test developers.
-Many times, a global fixture is needed, with a single instantiation across all processes and tests.
+At times, a global fixture is needed, with a single instantiation across all processes and tests.
 An example might be setting up a single test database.
 (NOTE: when running on more than one machine, also see 'node-level' fixtures discussed below)

-To achieve this, *pytest_mproc* adds a new scope: 'global'.
+To achieve this, *pytest_mproc* adds a 'global' scope feature, instantiated only once and shared with all nodes.
 Behind the scenes, the system uses pythons *multiprocessing* module's BaseManager to provide this feature.
 This is mostly transparent to the developer, with one notable exception.
 In order to communicate a fixture globally across multiple *Process* es, the object returned (or yielded) from a globally scoped fixture must be 'picklable'.
+To declare a fixture global:

-The 'global' scope is a level above 'session' in the hierarchy.
+The global fixture is a level above 'session' in the hierarchy.
 That means that globally scoped fixtures can only depend on other globally scoped fixtures.

 .. warning::
-    Values returned or yielded from a fixture with scope'global' must be picklable so as to be shared across multiple independent subprocesses.
+    Values returned or yielded from a global fixture must be picklable so as to be shared across multiple independent subprocesses.